Types of Classes

 On-campus (face-to-face) classes:

-These are classes you attend in person and take the form of lectures and labs, and involve interactions with your instructor and fellow students.
+These are classes you attend in person.
+They take the form of lectures and labs and involve face-to-face interactions with your instructor and fellow students.

 100% online classes:

 The entire class is delivered over the internet using a virtual classroom.
-You can still access all the resources available on campus like libraries and tutoring.
-These are all available to you online.
+All on-campus resources (like libraries and tutoring) are still available to you online.

 A portion of the class takes place on campus and the other part takes place online in a virtual classroom.
-For example, you might meet for 1.5 hours on campus and then are expected to spend the remaining 1.5 hours online, not counting study and homework time.
+For example, you might meet for 1.5 hours on campus and then spend 1.5 hours reviewing online resources and participating in online activities.

 How Do On-Campus (Face-to-Face) Classes Compare to Online Classes?